conholdateapp/docs.conholdate.app/content/how-to/sign-documents-online-free.md

 ## How to sign documents online
 To sign documents registration is **not required**.
 Online document signature is 100% **FREE** for both guest and registered users.
-However, by registering an account you can benifit from andvanced options and all premium features for free that are available **only** to registered users.
+However, by registering an account you can benefit from advanced options and all premium features for free that are available **only** to registered users.
 {{< alert style="warning" >}}  Guests are required to enter their name in order to sign a document.
 For registered users this is done automatically.{{< /alert>}}

 ### Sign documents online without registration